 Durham Performing Arts Center – Sleek and modern, DPAC is the premier performing arts center in Durham, welcoming concerts from global music artists as well as touring Broadway productions.
-This year they’ll celebrate their 10th anniversary, and you’ll have the opportunity to see a diverse set of performances including Motown powerhouse Smokey Robinson, Broadway smash hit Hamilton and British rocker, James Bay.
+They recently celebrated their 10th anniversary by offering Durhamites the opportunity to see a diverse set of performances including Motown powerhouse Smokey Robinson, Broadway smash hit "Hamilton" and British rocker, James Bay.

 One-of-a-kind Music Festivals

-Art of Cool Festival – Jazz, hip hop, funk, and soul music take center stage at the Art of Cool Festival, a weekend filled with A-list musicians (Nas and Erykah Badu will perform this year), an innovation conference and parties and events across Downtown Durham.
-(Sept 26–28)
+Art of Cool Festival – Jazz, hip hop, funk, and soul music take center stage at the Art of Cool Festival, a weekend filled with A-list musicians (Nas and Erykah Badu will perform this year), an innovation conference and parties and events across downtown Durham.

 Beyú Caffé – The recently expanded Beyú Caffé offers refined southern cuisine for breakfast, lunch, and dinner, as well as live jazz on Wednesdays, Fridays, and Saturdays, and live Latin music (complete with dance lessons) on the third Thursday of the month.